 Collect from buyers.
 Control when money is released.
 Pay sellers at scale.

-Marketplaces (also called platform or three-party payment models) are businesses where a customer pays, a seller fulfils, and the platform coordinates the transaction and earns a fee.
+Marketplaces (also called platform or three-party payment models) are businesses where a customer pays, a seller fulfills, and the platform coordinates the transaction and earns a fee.

 Mamo supports marketplace-style payment flows by letting you: